krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 - decreasing of GC runs frequency
 - finding allocation outside the TLAB which are done in slow path
-- fighting with single/tens of milliseconds latency, where even heap allocation matters
+- fighting with single/tens of milliseconds latency, where even heap object creation matters

 First let's understand how new objects on a heap are created, so we have a better understanding of what the async-profiler shows to us.